indexdata/localindices/doc/manual/02-using.md

 * _URLs_: One or more space-separated URL for XML or MARC binary data.
 Jump or index pages (e.g. html pages with URLs) are supported as well.

-* _Overwrite with each run_: Check to delete all previously harvested data before beginning the next scheduled (or manually triggered) run.

 * _Split at depth_: For XML data.
 This should usually be set to 1 for XML feeds, if we want to harvest the record elements in the data structured like:

 ```
     <root>
      <record/>
      <record/>
-     …

     </root>
 ```
 * _Split (number of records)_: The Harvester tries to imply streaming parsing where possible, but many XSL Transformations will not support this.
 Attempting to transform millions of records will be too memory consuming, so breaking the resource into chunks of 1000 records seems to be a reasonable option.
 Enter into this field the number of records to be contained in each chunk.

 * _MIME-type for compressed data_: The Harvester detects the type (XML vs MARC binary) from the MIME-type.
 A correctly configured web site will send a MIME-type of Application/marc if the file type is .mrc.
 If the MIME-type received is different than expected (because of a wrongly configured web site or wrong file type), the MIME-type might need to be overridden.
 The format of this field is:
 ```
     MIME-type [; optional character encoding].
 ```
 The Harvester  supports gzipped data (and partly supports zipped data: only the first entry will be extracted), but the Harvester then needs to be configured for the format the compressed data contains (XML or MARC).